DelazJ/QGIS-Documentation/docs/about/features.rst

 OGR-supported formats.
 QGIS currently offers vector analysis, raster analysis, sampling, geoprocessing, geometry and database management tools.
-You can also use the integrated GRASS tools, which include the complete GRASS functionality of more than 400 modules (see section :ref:`sec_grass`).
-Or, you can work with the Processing plugin, which provides a powerful geospatial analysis framework to call native and third-party algorithms from QGIS, such as GDAL, SAGA, GRASS, OTB, R, and more (see section :ref:`sec_processing_intro`).
+You can work with the Processing plugin, which provides a powerful geospatial analysis framework to call native and third-party algorithms from QGIS, such as GDAL, GRASS, SAGA, OTB, R, and more (see section :ref:`sec_processing_intro`).
 All analysis functions are run in the background, allowing you to continue your work before the processing has finished.